 The most severe kinds of accidents involving Bird’s E-scooters tend to be when an E-scooter rider collides with a car.

-Many of these accidents happen when someone in a car that has been parked on the side of the road opens their door into an E-scooter’s way.
-If the person in the car opens their door at the wrong time, it can leave the E-scooter rider with no time to avoid the crash.
+Many of these accidents happen when someone in a car that has been parked on the side of the road opens their door into your way.
+If the person in the car opens their door at the wrong time, it can leave you with no time to avoid the crash.
 This is known as “dooring,” and is prohibited by law in California.5

 2.4.
 Pedestrians falling over a stationary E-scooter

 The convenience of leaving Bird’s E-scooters anywhere is one of the main attractions of scooter sharing.
 However, pedestrians often have to deal with littered E-scooters on sidewalks and parking lots.
-If they are not careful, they can trip and fall and get hurt.
+If you are not careful, you can trip and fall and get hurt.

-In cases like these, injured walkers could be entitled to compensation from several different people, depending on the circumstances:
+If you are an injured walker, you could be entitled to compensation from several different people, depending on the circumstances:

 - The local government, if the city assumed responsibility for discarded E-scooters,

-- Whoever owns the premises where they tripped and fell over the E-scooter,
+- Whoever owns the premises where you tripped and fell over the E-scooter,

 - The driver who left the E-scooter in a place where it was foreseeable for someone to fall over it, or